-At year end September 30, 2015 the carrying amount of the Plan's deposits was \$31.964 and the bank balance was \$32,065.
+At year end September 30, 2016 the carrying amount of the Plan's deposits was \$42 and the bank balance was \$20,679.
 The bank balance was covered by federal depository insurance and, for the amount in excess of such federal depository insurance, by the State of Florida's Security for Public Deposits Act.
 Provisions of the Act require that public deposits may only be held at qualified public depositories.
 The Act requires each qualified public depository to deposit with the State Treasurer eligible collateral equal to or in excess of the required collateral as determined by the provisions of the Act.
-In the event of a failure by a qualified public depository, losses in excess of federal depository insurance and proceeds from the sale of the securities pledged by the defaulting depository, are assessed against the other qualified public depositories of the same type as the depository in default.
+In the event of a failure by a qualified public depository, losses in excess of federal depository, are assessed against the other qualified public depositories of the same type as the depository in default.